abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

   legacy support rather than new development.
 It would probably be a lot of work, too.
-* Other DataMapper core support needed to get mainline integration, or other possible features (please request in comments)
+* Other DataMapper core support needed to get mainline integration, or other possible features (request as needed in comments)

 ## Next posts in series